shaoshao020314/xiaoshao.github.io/_posts/2016-07-31-Symphogear.md

 - Tenga Toppa Gurren Lagann
 ---

-"Interdimensional monsters are attacking, and they can only be stopped by highschool girls in battle armor that's powered by singing!"
+"Interdimensional monsters are attacking, and they can only be stopped by highschool girls in music-powered battle armor!"
-*Senki Zesshou Symphogear* is a balls-to-the-wall action series that takes over-the-top cheesiness to its absolute limits.
+*Senki Zesshou Symphogear* is a balls-to-the-wall action series that combines the over-the-top cheesiness of mahou shoujo and tokusatsu to their absolute limits.

 *Symphogear* is about facing your inner demons, trusting your friends, yada-yada-yada, and most importantly, punching the crap out of bad guys.
 Whether they're mowing down alien blobs or fighting other "gear" users, the characters in *Symphogear* know how to put on a show.
 All of the action in *Symphogear* can be summed up with three questions: "Is it cool?", "Is it maybe just stupid enough to work?", and "Okay, but can we make it bigger?"

-Even when we take a break from the weird stupidity that passes for fighting, *Symphogear* continues to entertain with its sense of humor.
+Even when we take a break from the stupid (but cool) action scenes, *Symphogear* continues to entertain with its sense of humor.
 There are various small gags throughout the series, but usually, the humor comes from the main character, Hibiki, and her voice actress, Yuuki Aoi, who really shines when portraying such a goofy girl.

 Unfortunately, the world of *Symphogear* isn't all sunshine and rainbows: everyone gets a turn in the melodrama hotseat, and it's not spectacularly well-written.